Tommye Blount

 Tommye Blount is a Black, queer poet from Detroit, Michigan.
 He is the author of the poetry collection Fantasia for the Man in Blue and the chapbook What Are We Not For.
-Fantasia for the Man in Blue was a 2020 National Book Award Finalist in the Poetry category.
+Fantasia for the Man in Blue was a finalist for the 2020 National Book Award for Poetry.

 Personal life

 Blount was born in Detroit, Michigan.
 Blount attended Michigan State University for his undergraduate degree and earned an MFA from Warren Wilson College, graduating in 2013.
 He lives in Novi, Michigan.

 Career

 Blount is the author of the book Fantasia for the Man in Blue which was a finalist for the 2020 National Book Award for Poetry.
 He is also the author of the chapbook What Are We Not For.